Willgunter/Discord-Clone/README.md

     - Started to add User object but ran into lots of trouble

 - 12/15/2023
     - Completed adding User object and got it to display.
-Also did many small things like change text color to make it more readable, threw table borders away, and cleaned up the names of server 1 and server 3.
+Also did many small things like change text color to make it more readable, threw table borders away, and changed the emojis of server 1 and server 3.
 Still need to do 2) login and logout and 3) attach each message to a user though (I think switching the order is better) I think I might have already done 3 though thanks to MongoDB I think it was / is an easy process.
     ![Alt text](image-1.png) Updated project (right side is list of Users I added)

 ## Resources I used